 Related Post: How to Come Up with a Room Design Plan

-When we put in our wood floors in the living room, we purchased enough for the kitchen, knowing we were updating those floors at some point too, so we had the flooring figured out.
+When we put in our wood floors in the living room over a year ago, we purchased enough for the kitchen, knowing we were updating those floors at some point too, so we had the flooring already figured out.

 Related Post: How to Choose Wood Flooring: Laminate vs. Hardwood

 We did white subway tile in our bathroom, so I wanted white subway tile backsplash in our kitchen.
 I’m a big fan of classic backsplash that you won’t tire of after a few years.
-Subway tile is always a practical yet beautiful route to go.
+Subway tile is always a practical yet beautiful option.